JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol7_1.md

 __Ingredient #14: Urantia Book readers are so loveable they teach us to open our hearts to all.__

 One of Boulder’s weekly study group meetings puts emphasis on personal growth.
 Another has a youth group.
 A seasoned reader has managed to get a book booth on the university campus.
 Errol & Rochelle happened to be in town for a few days performing some of their famous skits at a local church.
 We were able to see a few new ones, too.
 Are you on the brink of committing yourself to serve and just waiting for the opportunity to present itself?
 Look no further.
 You have just been informed of a couple who not only are dedicated to reaching out with love for others, but also have a program for implementing true service in your life.
-Contact Errol at estrider@juno.com for information on his latest personal growth seminar.

 Of course Boulder is the home of TruthBook, the website designed to help us discover and share our precious revelation.
 We were amazed as Mo and Paula took us on a guided “virtual tour” of the TruthBook website.
 This is one of the most innovative and powerful tools we have for revealing the love and goodness of our Creator.
 Do yourself a favor and explore the sight.
 It is abundant with exalted art, study aids, power point presentations, question and answers from and about The Urantia Book and positive, spiritually oriented chat rooms.
 This space has it all.